Justice Ginsburg fires off first questions in court arguments after return from hospital

-Justice Ruth Bader Ginsburg posed the first two questions at the start of Monday’s oral arguments on the first day after her return to the Supreme Court following her recent release from the hospital about a week ago.
+Justice Ruth Bader Ginsburg posed the first two questions in Monday’s oral arguments on her first day back in court after a health scare put her in the hospital.

 The associate senior justice typically peppers the lawyers with questions early on during the arguments and didn’t let her recent illness slow her down Monday when the court heard a challenge to New York City’s ban on transporting firearms in and out of the city.